-The Japanese Language is considered an extremely "complicated" language to an English speaker's ear.
+The Japanese language (日本語 Nihon-go) is considered an extremely complicated language to an English speaker's ear.
 While certain concepts are simplified (very few real plurals, for instance), the grammar is switched around, and both the words and wording are often grounded in concepts that are either different or entirely external to the English language.
 And let's not even start getting into things like etiquette and connotation.
 Unfortunately, some of those concepts are required to understand the full depth of the original script in Japanese-language programming.
 Such issues are why translators and fansubbers have a "rough" and "not-often appreciated" job on their hands.

 Among the various aspects of the language that may or may not have relevance to the foreign viewer are the following: